rei/rei-cedar-docs/docs/release-notes/fall-2021/README.md

 <br/>

 *The following have been carried over from the [Spring 2021 release](../spring-2021/#deprecations).
-We will continue to note Vue 3 related deprecations so teams can adequatly prepare for the upcoming migation.*
+We will continue to note Vue 3 related deprecations so teams can adequately prepare for the upcoming migration.*
 ### CdrBreadcrumb and CdrPagination Scoped Slots

 CdrBreadcrumb and CdrPagination both allow for passing in a scoped slot for rendering their link elements which was intended to support things like vue-router which must override the default link navigation behavior.
 This feature increased the complexity of both components, making it difficult to maintain and improve the components over time.
 It requires that consumers bind multiple attributes to the slot element to ensure a consistent UI.
 Most importantly, this functionality is better served through an event handler which would allow the Cedar components to remain simple and consistent but give consumers the flexibility to customize their behavior.